videoDAC/streaming-back-end/ROADMAP.md

 Some potential enhancements:

 - Query a dynamic onchain registry of rtmp endpoints for {server-address}, to provide publisher with list of stages they can publish on
-- Perhaps even embed an _Infinite Permissionless Digital Stage_ inside OBS, and start streaming to it when you open OBS.
+- Perhaps even embed an _Streaming Back-End_ inside OBS, and start streaming to it when you open OBS.

-## Stage Operator Product
+## Streaming Back-End Operator Product

-This section contains upgrade ideas for helping a Stage Operator to operate their stage.
+This section contains upgrade ideas for helping a Streaming Back-End Operator to operate their stage.

-### Stage Registry
+### Streaming Back-End Registry

-Create a permissionless decentralised registry of IP Addresses of Stages.
+Create a permissionless decentralised registry of IP Addresses of Streaming Back-Ends.

 This would allow any stage operator to publish the address of their stage onchain, allowing anyone to use it.